shilpeegupta14/survey-form/README.md

 which clearly reflects that goodness within the community still persists and will continue to persist.

-#I wish you a happy day forward ☺☺
+# I wish you a happy day forward ☺☺

-Through this survey form I learnt about 1) buttons and their functionalities
+# Through this survey form I learnt about
+                                        1) buttons and their functionalities
                                         2) how to build a form
                                         3) submit button

-USER-STORY folllowed in survey form:
+# USER-STORY folllowed in survey form:

 User Story #1: I can see a title with id="title" in H1 sized text.

 User Story #2: I can see a short explanation with id="description" in P sized text.